Near-Death Experience on Rainbow Mountain

 Mustard yellow from sandstones rich in sulphurous minerals

-The photos I’d seen of the beautifully colored mountain range peaked my interest and I couldn’t wait to get some of my own.
+The photos I’d seen of the brightly colored mountain range peaked my interest and I couldn’t wait to take some of my own.

 Our bus drove two hours before stopping for breakfast in a small town.
 We were served bread and butter with jam, pancakes and tea.
 After breakfast was another hour drive into the mountains.
 The night before had stormed heavily and the rain turned to snow high up in the mountains.
 The roads were covered with fallen trees and moving water as the snow began to melt with the rising sun.